Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 This code base is created by Shiwei Liu [s.liu3@tue.nl](mailto:s.liu3@tue.nl) during his Ph.D. at Eindhoven University of Technology.<br>

-The implementation is heavily based on Tim Dettmers's implemenation for experiments on the sparse momentum.
+The implementation is heavily based on Tim Dettmers' implemenation for experiments on the sparse momentum.

 ## Requirements